Alexandra Hagan: Personal

 Hagan was born on 21 March 1991 in Bunbury, Western Australia.

 She grew up in the Perth area, attending Kearnan College Manjimup and St Joseph's Primary School, Bunbury before going to high school at Bunbury Catholic College.
 As of 2012, she lives in Bunbury, Western Australia.
 Hagan is 179 cm tall and weighs 76 kg.

 Club and state rowing

 Hagan took up rowing at Bunbury Catholic College.
-She won the national Schoolgirl Scull title at the Australian Rowing Championships in 2007 & 2008.
+She won the national Schoolgirl Scull title at the Australian Rowing Championships in 2007 and 2008.

 Her senior club rowing is from Perth's Swan River Rowing Club and she has competed in Swan River colours at the national level in single scull, double sculls and eights races.
-At the 2008 Australian Rowing Championships, she placed first in the under-19 women’s single scull event and repeated this victory in the same category in 2009.
-That year, she and Madeleine Edmunds also won the national under-19 women’s double scull championship.
+At the 2008 Australian Rowing Championships, she placed first in the under-19 women's single scull event and repeated this victory in the same category in 2009.
+That year, she and Madeleine Edmunds also won the national under-19 women's double scull championship.

 On nine consecutive occasions between 2008 and 2016 Hagan was seated in the Western Australian women's eight competing for the Queen's Cup in the Interstate Regatta within the Australian Rowing Championships.